PrayagPanta/GenAI_Natural_Language_To_SQL_App/readme.md

    - Ensure that your app is secured with **SSL/TLS** and **IAM/RBAC** for access control.
    - Use **WAF** (AWS Web Application Firewall) or **Azure WAF** for added protection against threats.

+6. **For Credentials**:
+   - Sensitive credentials should be securely managed using **Azure Key Vault** or **AWS Secrets Manager**.Local environment files and using dotenv should be avoided in production setup.
 ---